odoo/odoo/doc/howtos/rdtraining/qwebintro.rst

 In our estate application, we would like to add a Kanban view to display our properties.
 Kanban views are standard Odoo views (such as the form or list view), but their structure is much more flexible.
-Indeed, the structure of each card as a mix of form elements (including basic HTML) and QWeb.
-Their root element is ``<kanban>``.
+In fact, the structure of each card as a mix of form elements (including basic HTML) and QWeb.
+The definition of a Kanban view is similar to the definition of the list and form views, except that their root element is ``<kanban>``.
 In its simplest form, a Kanban view looks like:

 .. code-block:: xml